Champahati: Commuters

 With the electrification of the railways, suburban traffic has grown tremendously since the 1960s.
-As of 2005-06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
+As of 2005–06, more than 1.7 million (17 lakhs) commuters use the Kolkata Suburban Railway system daily.
 After the partition of India, refugees from erstwhile East Pakistan and Bangladesh had a strong impact on the development of urban areas in the periphery of Kolkata.
 The new immigrants depended on Kolkata for their livelihood, thus increasing the number of commuters.
 Eastern Railway runs 1,272 EMU trains daily.

 Education

 Sushil Kar College, established in 1968, is affiliated to the University of Calcutta.
 It offers honours courses in Bengali, English, Sanskrit, education, history, philosophy, political science, physics, chemistry, mathematics and accountancy, and general courses in arts, science and commerce.

+South Calcutta Polytechnic College, is a prominent institution affiliated with the West Bengal State Council of Technical Education (WBSCTE).
+Located in Champahati, West Bengal.

 Champahati Girls High School is a Bengali-medium girls only high school, established in 1961.
 It has facilities for teaching from class V to class XII.